Andrew-William-Smith/Andrew-William-Smith.github.io/_posts/2019-10-16-cs314_class_hierarchies.markdown

 ```

 This is our first program analysis problem: that is, in order to solve it fully, we have to execute some code in our heads or on paper.
-This may seem like a somewhat daunting task at first (we're not compilers after all!), the [method resolutions](#step-2-fully-resolving-methods){:.internal} we walked through earlier will be very useful to us now.
+While this may seem like a somewhat daunting task at first (we're not compilers after all!), the [method resolutions](#step-2-fully-resolving-methods){:.internal} we walked through earlier will be very useful to us now.
 We can use these traces to write out the full sequences of code that are executed for each line of the problem, showing exactly what will happen with each method call and variable access.
 We shall step through each line of code to track exactly what our object looks like after each line executes, explaining which functions are called at all steps along the way.